-500 Global And Sanabil Investments Announce Batch 6 Of The Sanabil 500 MENA Seed Accelerator Program
+500 Global and Sanabil Investments announce Batch 6 of the Sanabil 500 MENA Seed Accelerator Program

 “We are thrilled to play our part in the Saudi and MENA startup ecosystem.
 With ongoing economic development initiatives, governmental support and the tenacity and ingenuity of our founders, we continue to believe in the long-term potential of the region.
 We have been closely working with Batch 6 founders since March 2023 to help them pave their way to success.
 They join the 68 companies that have already graduated from the Sanabil 500 MENA Seed Accelerator Program since our launch back in early 2021 bringing the total number of accelerated startups to 77,” said Amal Dokhan, General Partner at 500 Global MENA.

-“We continue to see growing interest in the Sanabil 500 MENA Seed Accelerator Program as a new generation of entrepreneurs looks to develop their ideas and scale their businesses for success here and abroad.
-We're attracting and enabling the brightest minds and best technologies that are improving the lives of people around the world, fortifying the economy and making the world a better place for all.
-We can't wait to show the region and the world this next wave of innovators, thinkers and builders,” said SANABIL SPOKESPERSON.
+“We continue to see growing interest in the Sanabil 500 MENA Seed Accelerator Program as a new generation of entrepreneurs look to develop their ideas and scale their businesses for success here and abroad.
+We’re attracting and enabling the brightest minds and best technologies that are improving the lives of people around the world, fortifying the economy, and making the world a better place for all.
+We can’t wait to show the region and the world this next wave of innovators, thinkers, and builders,” said a spokesperson from Sanabil.

 The 12-week program offers founders one-on-one mentorship with a focus on business strategy development, fundraising, and growth.
 It culminates on December 5, 2023, with Demo Day at Alwaseel Gem in Riyadh, in front of a live audience of key stakeholders, including members of the venture capital ecosystem, corporates and industry professionals.
 The event will also be live-streamed to a general audience on YouTube.